vitest-dev/vitest/docs/api/index.md

     expect(invoice).toHaveProperty('items[0].type', 'apples')
     expect(invoice).toHaveProperty('items.0.type', 'apples') // dot notation also works

-    // Wrap your key in an array so avoid it being parsed as a deep reference expect(invoice).toHaveProperty(['P.O'], '12345');
+    // Wrap your key in an array to avoid the key from being parsed as a deep reference expect(invoice).toHaveProperty(['P.O'], '12345') })
-  })
   ```